-You may be offered a sedative before the test to help you relax.
+You may be offered medicine to help you relax before the test.

 You sit in a special chair or on an x-ray table.
 The health care provider cleans your feet, and then injects a small amount of blue dye into the area (called webbing) between your toes.